2026

 The historic SRCA Dragstrip facility overhaul was officially completed in May 2026.
-The $5.9 million project was the most significant investment in the history of the track and reflects the City of Great Bend’s commitment to supporting recreation, tourism, economic growth and quality-of-life amenities.
-Improvements included a fully reconstructed drag racing surface and new timing tower.
+The $5.9 million project was the most significant investment in the history of the track and reflects the City of Great Bend’s commitment to supporting recreation, tourism, economic growth, and quality-of-life amenities.

 The old track surface was demolished and rebuilt with pavement installed by slip-form paving by Emery Sapp & Sons.
-Bartlett & West played an integral role in the design and construction of the project, helping bring the SRCA Dragstrip reconstruction to fruition.
-Kurt Johnson with Total Value Concepts completed the final track texturing, resulting in one of the flattest drag racing surfaces in the nation while also providing the long-term durability necessary to withstand ongoing track preparation and racing operations.
+Bartlett & West designed and constructed the project, and Total Value Concepts completed the final track texturing, resulting in one of the flattest drag racing surfaces in the nation.

 No pagebuilder data.